Eight-year Grammar School

 Eight-year grammar high school

-1) the average school results from all subjects in the fourth and the fifth year of the elementary school (only the school results for the first semester are presented) did not exceed the value of 1.3
+1) the average school results from all subjects in the fourth and the fifth year of the elementary school (The school results from 2nd half of the 4th grade of the school year 2020/21 and the 1st half of the 5th grade of the school year 2021/22 are documented) did not exceed the value of 1.3

-2) the average school results from all subjects in the fourth and the fifth year of the elementary school (only the school results for the first semester are presented) did not exceed the value of 1.2
+2) the average school results from all subjects in the fourth and the fifth year of the elementary school (The school results from 2nd half of the 4th grade of the school year 2020/21 and the 1st half of the 5th grade of the school year 2021/22 are documented) did not exceed the value of 1.2

-3) the average school results of the three following subjects (Mathematics, Natural History, National History and Geography) in the fifth year of the elementary school (only the school results for the first semester are presented) did not exceed the value of 1.0 and the total school results from all subjects in the fourth and the fifth year (only the school results for the first semester are presented) does not exceed the value of 1.5
+3) the average school results of the three following subjects (Mathematics, Natural History, National History and Geography) in the fifth year of the elementary school (The school results from 2nd half of the 4th grade of the school year 2020/21 and the 1st half of the 5th grade of the school year 2021/22 are documented) did not exceed the value of 1.0 and the total school results from all subjects in the fourth and the fifth year (The school results from 2nd half of the 4th grade of the school year 2020/21 and the 1st half of the 5th grade of the school year 2021/22 are documented) does not exceed the value of 1.5

 4) placed first down to fifth in a regional or district round of a mathematics, chemistry, physics, geography or astronomy competition, or alternatively a competition in Czech language or an equivalent competition announced by the Ministry of Education, Youth and Sports or by schools (such as the Maths Kangaroo, IT Merit Badge)